mayvenstudios/php-developer-test/readme.md

 ## Goal

 Please spend no more than 10 hours on this task.
-We do not necessarily expect you to be able to finish this entire task in 10 hours, we simply want to see what you can complete in that time frame.
+If you cannot complete the entire task in less than 10 hours, please commit what you are able to finish within that time frame.

 ## Delivery